-Set out below are particulars of compensation paid to the Corporation's President and Chief Executive Officer, former President and Chief Executive Officer, Chief Financial Officer, and Chief Operating Officer (collectively, the "Named Executive Officers" or "NEOs").
-During the fiscal year ended December 31, 2019, the Corporation had the following Named Executive Officers: Kevin Bullock (President, Chief Executive Officer and Director), Dustin Angelo (former President, Chief Executive Officer and Director), Robert Dufour (Chief Financial Officer and Corporate Secretary), and Gordana Slepcev (Chief Operating Officer).
-On April 3, 2019, Kevin Bullock was announced as Chief Executive Officer of the Corporation, replacing Dustin Angelo who at the time retained the role of President of the Corporation.
-On October 2, 2019, the Corporation announced that Dustin Angelo was stepping down from the position of President and from the board of directors, and that Kevin Bullock was appointed to the role of President and Chief Executive Officer.
+Set out below are particulars of compensation paid to the Corporation's President and Chief Executive Officer and Chief Financial Officer and Corporate Secretary (collectively, the "Named Executive Officers" or "NEOs").

-Subsequent to December 31, 2019, the Corporation announced that Gordana Slepcev had stepped down from the position of Chief Operating Officer.
+During the fiscal year ended December 31, 2021, the Corporation had the following Named Executive Officers: Kevin Bullock (President, Chief Executive Officer and Director) and Robert Dufour (Chief Financial Officer and Corporate Secretary).